Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Preliminaries

 A logic for a many-sorted vocabulary~$L$ has an underlying set of \emph{individual variables} for each different sort in~$L$.
-When interpreted on an $L$-structure, the variables are supposed to range over the domain of its sort; i.e., the variables are typed.
-Besides the equalities $x = y$ between variables of the same type, the atomic $L$-formulas are the formulas of the form $R(x_1,\ldots,x_r)$, where $R$ is a relation symbol of arity $r$ and $x_1,\ldots,x_r$ are variables of types that match the type of~$R$.
+When interpreted on an~$L$-structure, the variables are supposed to range over the domain of its sort; i.e., the variables are typed.
+Besides the equalities~$x = y$ between variables of the same type, the atomic~$L$-formulas are the formulas of the form~$R(x_1,\ldots,x_r)$, where~$R$ is a relation symbol of arity~$r$ and~$x_1,\ldots,x_r$ are variables of types that match the type of~$R$.
 The formulas of first-order logic over~$L$ are built from the atomic formulas by negations, disjunctions, conjunctions, and existential and universal quantification of individual variables.
+For detailed background on first-order logic see, e.g.,~\cite{DBLP:books/daglib/0080659}.